Zhang Yong (restaurateur)

-Zhang Yong (张勇 (Zhāng Yǒng)) is a Chinese-born Singaporean billionaire business magnate who is the founder of the Haidilao restaurant group, best known for its chain of hot pot restaurants.
+Zhang Yong (张勇 (Zhāng Yǒng)) is a Chinese-born Singaporean restaurateur.
+He is the founder of the Haidilao restaurant group, best known for its chain of hot pot restaurants.
 At the end of 2018, Haidilao Hot Pot had 466 direct-operated stores in operation in more than a hundred cities.
 Zhang also holds majority stake in Haidilao Catering, Haidilao International Holding and Yihai International.

-Biography
+Life and career

-Zhang Yong was born and grew up in Jianyang, Sichuan, China.
-He started work as a welder, and did not eat in a restaurant until he was 19.
+Zhang was born and grew up in Jianyang, Sichuan, China.
+He started his humble career beginnings as a welder by profession, and did not eat in a restaurant until he was 19.